 '''

 - stats:

-enabled: yes

-#By default, the stats-option is enabled
+enabled: yes #By default, the stats-option is enabled

-filename: stats.log

-#The log-name.
-Combined with the default logging.
+filename: stats.log #The log-name.
+Combined with the default logging

-→directory
+⇔directory

+'''

+'''

 #(default-log-dir) it will result in /var/log/

-⇔suricata/stats.log.

 #This directory can be overruled with a absolute path.

-\hookrightarrow (A
+(A

 #directory starting with / ).

-interval: 8
+#The default amount of time after which the file will,

-#The default amount of time after which the file will.
+#The default amount of time after which the file will,

-→be

 #refreshed.

-append: yes/no
+#refreshed.

 #If this option is set to yes, the last filled fast.

-\rightarrow log-file will not be

 #overwritten while restarting Suricata.

 '''